Azure/azure-sdk-tools/tools/mock-service-host/README.md

 Stateless:

--   Mock Service Host will return a valid mocked response for each valid call of GET/List.
+-   Mock service host will return a valid mocked response for each valid call of GET/List.

 # Getting Started